keix/nyxx/README.md

-# Nyxx – A 6502 Emulator in Zig
+# Nyxx – NES Emulator in Zig
 A minimal 6502 CPU emulator written in Zig.

 ## Overview